blacklightpy/vaultofknowledge/Z2-Rough Notes 2/Zoroastrian Influence on Judaism.md

 This is a topic that's often avoided, but the similarities can be seen easily.

+Judaism used to believe that we turn to dust, prior to encountering Zoroastrianism.
+Zoroaster came up with the idea that there is one perfect god, and all other gods and idols are fake, and that there is hell and heaven.

 From Quora:
 > Zoroastrianism is an ancient monotheistic religion that originated in Persia and exerted a significant influence on the region's culture and history.
 Here are some of its main influences:
 >